 Don’t rile the pup up, unless you want a hyper dog.

-Keep play time fun, but don’t make it high level – keep all your interactions low key.
-To create a calm tempered, well mannered dog, all interactions should be kept low key except during praise as a reward, then you can act like he just won the super bowl.
+Keep playtime fun, but don’t make it high level – keep all your interactions low key.
+To create a calm-tempered, well-mannered dog, all interactions should be kept low-key except during praise as a reward.

 Do not chase your puppy

 It teaches them to run away from you.
 Your goal is to make coming to you a lot of fun.
 If you find you are playing keep away, stop the game.
 Ignore her, but engage yourself in something she finds interesting.
 When she moves toward you, be ready to praise and treat.
 Chasing a pup will teach the puppy to run away from you.
 This can cause a pup to get hit by a car and put you in a liable situation costing you your house and life savings.
 If you need your pup to come to you can also try to distract them by jogging or walking away from the pup and say something exciting like “hey, look where I’m going!”
 Typically they will stop running away and start to follow you.
 Only chase your pup if it’s a life/death/emergency situation.
 Try to swoop them up or stop them dead in their tracks with their collar.

 When training is not going well, don’t be too hard on yourself or the puppy.
 We all make mistakes along the way.
 Do your best to learn from those mistakes, acknowledge that you’ve found something that doesn’t work, so you can try something else that might.

 Always supervise.
 When you can't supervise, crate them or put them in a small room with anything that can "get them into trouble" is out of reach.
 Look to reward them for good behaviors with their own kibble.
 (If you normally feed them 2 cups of food per day at meals, set aside 1/2 cup for treat rewards, reducing their meal intake).
 Anytime there is an opportunity to reward good behavior, do it.